cocoabro/cocoabro.github.io/_posts/2017-07-03-Inheritance.markdown

 # Super/Parent Class or Child/Subclass

-When you start creating things like Albums, Books, or Movies – this allows – a lot of these will have the same states and behaviours shared between objects.
-Here is where the Super class comes in, and you can create classes that hold the base _instance variables_.
+When you start creating things like Albums, Books, or Movies – a lot of these objects will have the same states and behaviours shared between objects.
+Here is where the _super_ class comes in, and you can create classes that hold the base _instance variables_.

 | Book: Super Class|
 | ----- |